bprovanbessell/SATfeatPy/README.md

 for sat instances classification.
 Journal of Applied Logic, 23:27–39, 2017
 [3] Enrique Matos Alfonso and Norbert Manthey.
 New cnf features and formula classification.
 In POS@ SAT, pages 57–71, 2014

+**How to cite**
+If you use SATfeatPY, please cite the following paper:
+[1] Benjamin Provan-Bessell, Marco Dalla, Andrea Visentin, and Barry O’Sullivan, ‘SATfeatPy -- A Python-based Feature Extraction System for Satisfiability’, arXiv [cs.AI].
+2022.

+For the analysis of the features, please refer:
+[2] Marco Dalla, Benjamin Provan-Bessell, Andrea Visentin, and Barry O’Sullivan, ‘SAT Feature Analysis for Machine Learning Classification Tasks’, in Proceedings of the International Symposium on Combinatorial Search, 2023, vol. 16, pp. 138–142.